Zenfolio review – exciting new portfolio tools

 It’s worth noting that Zenfolio has launched a new, reimagined platform that's supposed to help photographers showcase their skills on a budget.

-And after reminiscing about the old platform and trying out the new one, I noticed that Zenfolio is focused on one main thing – helping photographers sell their work to a broader audience.
+After trying out the new platform, I noticed that Zenfolio is focused on one main thing – helping photographers sell their work to a broader audience.

-This is especially apparent in Zenfolio’s template choices – there are very few designs available, as you’re rather urged to focus on your art promotion.
+This is especially apparent in Zenfolio’s template choices.
+There are very few designs available, as they’re meant to focus on promoting your art.

 Pros and cons of Zenfolio